Private, Anonymous, Collateralizable Commitments vs. MEV: Properties of PACCs

-With this basic functionality of DPACCs described in Section \ref{sec;protocol}, we are able to shift almost all known MEV to censorship.
-Given competing block producers and transaction fees, censorship can be made arbitrarily expensive and unlikely, as the cost to bribe $O(\revealTXDelay)$ block producers to censor is increasing in $\revealTXDelay$.
-This section applies DPACCs to the main sources of MEV beyond basic auctions, and demonstrates some of the potential of DPACCs in tackling MEV.
-We focus on demonstrating how DPACCs enable users and/or protocols to buy or sell tokens at relevant external market prices, excluding transaction fees.
+With the core PACCs protocol described in Section \ref{sec;protocol}, we are able to shift almost all known MEV to censorship.
+Given competing block producers and transaction fees, censorship can be made arbitrarily expensive and unlikely, as the cost to bribe block producers to censor is at most $O(\revealTXDelay)$ \cite{proposercensorshipResnick}.
+This section applies PACCs to the main sources of MEV starting with how PACCs can be leveraged to run a sealed-bid auction.
+We then demonstrate the potential of PACCs in tackling MEV, focusing on how PACCs enable users and/or protocols to buy or sell tokens at relevant external market prices, excluding transaction fees.
 This is analogous to MEV prevention in most documented sources of MEV \cite{FlashBoys2.0,QuantifyingExtractableValueGervais,DeFiLiquidationsGervais}.